Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 This is similar to answering Quora questions but you’re getting ideas from a different source.

 To find forum questions, simply search for keywords related to your niche followed by the word “forum”.
-For example, if you have a paleo blog, we could search for “paleo forum” to find forums related to your niche.
+For example, if you have a paleo blog, you could search for “paleo forum” to find forums related to your niche.
 If you check the below paleo forum, each forum post can be made into a blog post you can write about.

 204. Answer Reddit Questions